 12 – San Francisco

 As a side note, the routing number on your check starts out with the district number assigned to that system.
-So if you live in New York, your routing number starts with 02.
+If you live in New York, your routing number starts with 02.

 The districts have members that join their regional district via the purchase of shares of the central bank.
 This is similar to the traditional corporate structure of business.
 If a bank joins the regional bank as a member, it must buy in at a price of 3% of its own net worth.
 All national banks must be members of their respective district, state banks may elect to become members.
 It is not required for your local bank to be a member.
 In effect, the system is designed to force larger banks and more recognized banks to become members.
 By the way, membership has its privileges as described later in this article.